HBO’s ‘Los Espookys’ creator and ‘SNL’ writer Julio Torres can help you be more creative

 The trick is knowing what to do with any given idea.

 “I have no idea how I know what to do with an idea, but I like figuring it out,” he says.
-“I think standup is a good outlet for that, because you get an immediate response.
+“I think stand-up is a good outlet for that, because you get an immediate response.
 Instagram or Twitter can be productive in that way, too, because it’s like you have a focus group potentially.
-I’ve had ideas that I thought could be a sketch and then realized, no, that is better off as like a moment in the special.
+I’ve had ideas that I thought could be a sketch and then realized, no, that is better off as like, a moment in the special.
 Or this moment I’m thinking about is something that is actually better suited to be acted by actors.
 When I have an idea, it’s always fun to find the best vessel for it.”